diegomguzman/ENTS749E--Final-Project/README.md

 Where the image is saved as network_graph.png and displayed on the screen.

 ## Understanding ouput
-Ovals: devices' host-name are indicated inside the ovals.
+<strong>Ovals:</strong> devices' host-name are indicated inside the ovals.<br/>
-Edges: the connections are represented by edges.
+<strong>Edges:</strong> the connections are represented by edges.<br/>
-Edges_labels: located to the right of the connection, they indicate from top to bottom: the interface of the device on top, the subnet, and lastly the interface of the device on the bottom.
+<strong>Edges_labels:</strong> located to the right of the connection, they indicate from top to bottom: the interface of the device on top, the subnet, and lastly the interface of the device on the bottom.
 An illustrative image of the format is shown below.

 ![Output graph format](./Example_outputs/output_format.png)